-While the world of Ark is conventionally stylized to be played with others online, there is a separate Single Player mode for people like myself who like to tell themselves single-player campaigns are not dead yet.
+The world of Ark may be conventionally stylized to be played with others online.
+There is a separate single-player mode for people like myself who like to tell themselves single-player campaigns are not dead yet.

-The fact that the game has mainly catered to its online community becomes manifest when we check out the mixed reviews that the game is met with.
+The fact that the game has mainly catered to its online community becomes manifest when we check out the mixed reviews with which the game is met.
 Because of this, the offline mode and its unoptimized default mechanics made for a sour experience for gamers worldwide.

-So, below is a guide for Ark Single Player Settings that will mitigate the grind and make for a more enjoyable play-through and guarantee a far fairer and balanced run that sometimes even the Online Mode struggles to achieve.
+So, below is a guide for Ark Single Player Settings that will mitigate the grind, make for a more enjoyable play-through, and guarantee a far fairer and balanced run that sometimes even the Online Mode struggles to achieve.

 ARK Single Player Settings